-In January 1838 Henricus Octavus Roe attended a local meeting as he wanted to erect 2 almshouses at the back of the existing Wynne’s almshouses.
+In January 1838 Henricus Octavus Roe, a maltster in High Street, attended a local meeting as he wanted to erect 2 almshouses at the back of the existing Wynne’s almshouses.
 They would be for 2 married couples, not less than 50 years of age, who were members of the established church.
 It would be at his expense, with an endowment of £200 consols to be in the name of existing trustees.
 The right to nominate inmates would be vested in the Wynne’s trustees.

 They were discreetly tucked in along Pepper Alley, behind Wynne’s almshouse.
 While researching them it seemed the sources were going round in circles as they kept going back to the site of Wynne’s almshouses.
 A site visit resolved the issue – at last.
 While the endowment stone cites the building as 1838, Victoria County History indicates it was 1851, the date Roe made his last will.

 The endowment funds were held by the official trustees, who also held a sum of £1,051 1s.
 2d. consols, known as Roe’s Almshouse Foundation, producing £26 5s.
 4d. yearly, to be distributed half-yearly between two married couples.
 By his will dated 1851, Henricus gave £606 4s 10d to Wynne’s Almshouses; and £404 3s 4d towards the two almshouses he had built during his lifetime, and had already endowed them with £622 10s 8d.
 This was added to under the will of Mrs Emma Pryor in 1885 to the tune of £98 17s.
 9d. consols.